ARTICLE I - MEMBERSHIP

 SECTION 6.
-Removal of Trustees by Members.
+Removal of Trustees .

-(a) By the Members: Any member may bring charges against a trustee by filing such charges in writing with the Secretary, together with a petition signed by at least ten (10) per centum of the members residing within district served by such trustee, requesting the removal of such trustee by reason thereof.
-The trustee against whom such charges have been brought shall be informed in writing of the charges at least twenty (20) days prior to the meeting at which the charges are to be considered and shall have an opportunity at the meeting to be heard in person or by counsel and to present evidence in respect of the charges; and the person or persons bringing the charges against him shall have the same opportunity.
+(a) By the Members: Any member may bring charges against a trustee for just cause (as defined in subsection c) by filing such charges in writing with the Secretary, together with a petition signed by at least ten (10) per centum of the members residing within district served by such trustee, requesting the removal of such trustee by reason thereof.
+The trustee against whom such charges have been brought shall be informed in writing of the charges at least twenty (20) days prior to the meeting at which the charges are to be considered and shall have an opportunity at the meeting to be heard in person or by counsel and to present evidence in respect of the charges; and the person or persons bringing the charges against him or her shall have the same opportunity.
 The President shall determine the order and procedure for hearing the petition at the meeting.
 The members of the Cooperative shall be notified of the call for removal and the date and time of the meeting at which the matter will be considered, as provided in Article III, Section 3 of these Bylaws.
 The question of the removal of such trustee shall be considered and voted upon at the next regular or special meeting of the members.
 Any vacancy created by such removal may be filled by the Board of Trustees in accordance with Section 7 of this Article.

-(b) By Board of Trustees: Any member of the Board of Trustees may call for removal for cause of a fellow Trustee by filing with the Secretary a written statement of the allegations (Statement) constituting cause for removal.
+(b) By Board of Trustees: Any member of the Board of Trustees may call for removal for just cause (as defined in subsection c) of a fellow Trustee by filing with the Secretary a written statement of the allegations (Statement) constituting cause for removal.
 The Statement must be signed by no less than four of the current Trustees.
 The Statement shall be delivered to the affected Trustee by USPS certified mail return receipt requested, by hand delivery, or by an overnight courier services for which a receipt is given.
 The Board shall then conduct a preliminary hearing on the Statement no sooner than ten days after delivery of the Statement to determine if there is probable cause to proceed with a removal action as specified herein.
 The affected Trustee shall have an opportunity at the preliminary hearing to be heard in person or by counsel and to admit or deny the allegations in the Statement.
 At the conclusion of the preliminary hearing, the Board shall convene an executive session to either determine that there is no probable cause to proceed with the removal action, in which event the matter shall be closed, or determine that there is probable cause and set the matter for a removal hearing as hereinafter set forth.
 If the Board determines that there is probable cause for removal of the affected Trustee, the matter will be considered at the next regular meeting of the Board of Trustees or at a special meeting of the Board called for that purpose, subject to the notice requirements of these Bylaws.
 At the meeting where the removal of the Trustee shall be considered, the Trustee shall have an opportunity to be heard in person or by counsel and to present evidence in respect of the charges.
 The Trustee or Trustees bringing the charges against the affected Trustee shall have the same opportunity.
 The President shall determine the order and procedure for hearing the removal action.
 The members of the Cooperative shall be notified of the call for removal and the date and time of the meeting at which the matter will be considered, as provided in Article III, Section 3, of these Bylaws.
-The question of the removal of the Trustee shall be considered and determined by a majority of the Trustees present and voting at the meeting.
+The question of the removal of the Trustee shall be considered and determined by at least two-thirds of the Trustees present and voting at the meeting.
 The vacancy created by a removal may be filled by the Board of Trustees in accordance with Section 7 of this article.

 SECTION 7.
 Vacancies.